 Curious what the gals are up to and their favorite TVB memory?

-Katherine Raz is now the digital marketing manager at Mightybytes, Inc. She is also editor of Hey Little Engine, a blog about creative entrepreneurship and small business.
+Katherine Raz started a small digital marketing consultancy called Small Craft Advisory, where she helps small business owners with online marketing.
 Her favorite memory of running the Vintage Bazaar was finding a swimming pool full of bricks in the basement of the DANK Haus with the owners of STUDY Vintage, and organizing the little pop-ups in vacant storefronts.

 Libby Alexander is writing a novel and short stories that she's trying to get published.
 She also works with the elderly, spending her days booking bands for senior living facilities and hosting activities.
 Her favorite TVB memory is when she defied the sound guy at Congress and plugged a few extension cords into a power system that he said was off limits.
 According to her memory the lights didn't flicker the rest of the day.